kaisermann/aph/README.md

 ### But... what about performance?

 As you could guess it, for you to be able to write code as I showed you up there, `aph` must do some heavy lifting behind the curtains.
 I have done/am doing my best to cache results and improve performance where I can.
-This is something you decide for yourself.
+This is a trade-off you have to decide for yourself.

 Wanna see benchmarks?
-I'm gonna make them some day.
+When I have some free time I'm gonna make them!
 <br>
-Have some benchmarks for me?
+Have some benchmarks to show me?
 I'll be more than thankful!
 <br>
 Have some suggestions or critics?
 Talk to me!